 The Baroque period brought an exuberance and dynamism to Spanish architecture, characterized by dramatic forms, bold ornamentation, and a sense of movement.
 Spanish Baroque churches and palaces, adorned with ornate facades and grandiose interiors, reflect the cultural vitality of the era.
 The Cathedral of Santiago de Compostela is a notable example, with its elaborate Baroque facade captivating pilgrims and tourists alike.

-Modernism and antoni gaudĂ
+Modernism and Antoni GaudĂ

 No exploration of Spanish architecture would be complete without mentioning Antoni GaudĂ, whose innovative and unconventional designs have become emblematic of modernist architecture.
 GaudĂ’s works, such as the Sagrada FamĂlia and Park GĂĽell in Barcelona, are distinguished by their organic forms, vibrant colors, and intricate mosaics.
-GaudĂ’s visionary approach and dedication to his craft have left an indelible mark on the architectural landscape of Spain.
+Gaudí’s visionary approach and dedication to his craft have left an indelible mark on the architectural landscape of Spain.

-Modern architecture in spain
+Modern Architecture in Spain

 The 20th century saw the emergence of modernist, postmodernist, and brutalist architecture in Spain, with significant movements and architects driving the transformation of urban spaces.
 Architects like Santiago Calatrava and Rafael Moneo have pushed the boundaries of contemporary design, creating structures that are both innovative and functional.
 Their works reflect the continuing evolution of Spanish architecture, embracing modern materials and technologies while maintaining a connection to the country’s rich architectural heritage.